VisCoP: Visual Probing for Video Domain Adaptation of Vision Language Models: Experiments

 \textbf{Results.}\quad The results of adaptation to the robotic control domain are presented in Table \ref{tab:robot2human_simulation}.
-The base VLM demonstrates weak performance on all robot control tasks, as its training data does not contain robot observations or action trajectories, resulting in 0\% accuracy across all levels of VIMA-Bench.
+The base VLM demonstrates weak performance on all robot control tasks, as its pretraining distribution lacks action trajectories (i.e., instruction data mapping from visual observations to robot actions).
+This lack of pretraining results in 0\% accuracy across all levels of VIMA-Bench, and is consistent with prior works~\cite{xiang2025llara}.
 This highlights the extreme domain gap both in the visual space (robot observations vs. human videos) and in the language space (control actions vs. linguistic outputs) between the source and target domains.
 Similarly to the depth adaptation setting, we find that training the vision encoder improves performance on the target domain, but results in the worst source domain retention ($\Delta_{\text{source}}=-8.87$) of all robot control experts.
 In contrast, our proposed \methodname~achieves the best performance on the target domain ($\Delta_{\text{target}}=+67.82$) while retaining the most source domain knowledge ($\Delta_{\text{source}}=-4.58$) compared to other experts, demonstrating the effectiveness of our method even when the gap between the source and target domains is very large.
-Also note that \methodname~operates on per-timestep images in these experiments; thus the visual probes consume the same visual tokens as the vision encoder, suggesting they extract domain-specific representations more effectively than the base vision encoder.
+Also note that \methodname~operates on per-timestep images in these experiments; thus the visual probes consume the same visual tokens as the vision encoder, suggesting they extract domain-specific representations more effectively than the base encoder.

 We further evaluate adaptation in the real-world setting using the xArm-Det dataset in Table~\ref{tab:robot2human_realworld}.
 We consider a \textit{transfer setting}, where the experts are trained only on VIMA-Bench and directly evaluated on xArm-Det, and the setting where the experts are jointly trained on both VIMA-Bench and xArm-Det.
 In both cases, our proposed \methodname~outperforms the vision encoder trained experts on target domain adaptation as well as source domain retention.